 - To reset each symbol class to its default symbol based on current symbology parameters, click the More drop-down menu and click Regenerate all symbols.
-You may want to do this after you've changed the color scheme target or perhaps to get back to basics after making a lot of individual symbol edits.
+You may want to do this after you've changed the color scheme target or to return to original settings after making a large number of individual symbol edits.

 - To edit a label, right-click the text in the Label cell and click Edit label.

 From the Advanced symbology options tab , you can do the following:

 - To format the labels, expand Format labels.

 - By default, the sample size used to calculate statistics and class ranges is set to 10,000 records.
 To change the maximum sample size, expand Sample size and modify the Maximum sample size value.
 Limiting the sample size can improve performance but may inadvertently omit important outliers in the dataset.
 Generally, the larger the dataset, the larger the sample size to use.

 - To set up masking per feature, expand Feature level masking.